Lung Transplant

 Risks

 The first year after the lung transplant surgery is the most critical.
-This is when the risk of complications is highest.
-The main risks or complications of a lung transplant include:
+This is when the risk of complications is at its highest.
+The main risks or complications arising from a lung transplant include:

 Risks

 The first year after the lung transplant surgery is the most critical.
-This is when the risk of complications is highest.
-The main risks or complications of a lung transplant include:
+This is when the risk of complications is at its highest.
+The main risks or complications arising from a lung transplant include:

 Surgical risks

-As with any surgery, complications can occur such as bleeding, blood clots, blockage of arteries or airways, infection, complications from anesthesia, and death.
+As with any highly complex surgery, complications can occur, such as bleeding, blood clots, blockage of arteries or airways, infection, complications from anesthesia, or death.

 Transplant rejection

-Rejection is a common reaction of the body to a foreign object.
-When a new lung is transplanted into a recipient’s body, the immune system reacts to it as a threat by attacking the new organ.
-To reverse rejection, doctors provide immunosuppressive medications to reduce or stop rejection.
+Rejection is a common reaction of the body to the insertion of a foreign object.
+When a new lung from a donor is transplanted into the recipient’s body, the immune system reacts to it as a threat by attacking the new organ.
+To reverse rejection, the doctors will provide immunosuppressive medications to reduce or stop rejection.
+As the risk of rejection will last for the entirety of the recipient’s life with the new organ, these immunosuppressive medications must be taken for the recipient’s lifetime.

 Infection

 Immunosuppressive drugs are given to prevent the immune system from rejecting the new lung.
 However, the medication can make it difficult for the body to fight off infections.
-This leads to a higher risk of developing dangerous blood, fungal, skin, and respiratory infections.
+This may lead to a higher risk of developing dangerous blood, fungal, skin, and respiratory infections.

 Procedure

-Before you begin your lung transplant surgery, you will receive general anesthesia.
-The general anesthesia will put you to sleep so that you do not feel any pain during the surgery.
-Your healthcare provider will monitor your heart and blood pressure with an electrocardiogram (EKG).
+Before you begin your lung transplant, you will receive general anesthesia that will put you to sleep so that you do not feel any pain during the surgery.
+Your healthcare provider will also monitor your heart and blood pressure with an electrocardiogram (EKG) during the entirety of the surgery.

-Once you are asleep, your surgeon will make a small incision in your chest.
-Then they will insert a central venous catheter into a vein.
-This tube allows easy access to your bloodstream so that fluids and medicines can be transported to your body.
+Once you are asleep, your surgeon will make a small incision in your chest in order to insert a central venous catheter into a vein.
+This is a tube that allows easy access to your bloodstream so that fluids and medicines can be transported into your body.

 Next, your doctors will insert a tube in your mouth and down your windpipe to support your breathing.
 They will also insert a tube in your nose and down to your stomach to drain contents from your stomach.
 A catheter will be used to keep your bladder empty.

-The surgeon will make an incision in your chest to open it.
+Once your body has been fully prepared for the surgery, the transplant surgeon will make an incision in your chest to open it.
 They will cut the main airway to your diseased or injured lung along with the blood vessels that connect to your lung and heart.
-Then the surgeon will remove your diseased lung and replace it with the donor’s lung.
-After replacing the organ, the main airway of the donor’s lung along with its blood vessels will be connected to your airway and heart.
+The surgeon will then remove your diseased lung and replace it with the donor’s lung.
+Finally, the main airway of the donor’s lung along with its blood vessels will be reconnected to your airway and heart.

 During a double-lung transplant, the surgeon will remove both of your diseased lungs, one at a time, and replace them with the donor’s lungs.
-A single-lung transplant typically takes 4 to 8 hours.
-While a double-lung transplant typically takes 6 to 12 hours.
+A single-lung transplant typically takes four to eight hours, while a double-lung transplant typically takes six to 12 hours.

 Procedure

-Before you begin your lung transplant surgery, you will receive general anesthesia.
-The general anesthesia will put you to sleep so that you do not feel any pain during the surgery.
-Your healthcare provider will monitor your heart and blood pressure with an electrocardiogram (EKG).
+Before you begin your lung transplant, you will receive general anesthesia that will put you to sleep so that you do not feel any pain during the surgery.
+Your healthcare provider will also monitor your heart and blood pressure with an electrocardiogram (EKG) during the entirety of the surgery.

-Once you are asleep, your surgeon will make a small incision in your chest.
-Then they will insert a central venous catheter into a vein.
-This tube allows easy access to your bloodstream so that fluids and medicines can be transported to your body.
+Once you are asleep, your surgeon will make a small incision in your chest in order to insert a central venous catheter into a vein.
+This is a tube that allows easy access to your bloodstream so that fluids and medicines can be transported into your body.

 Next, your doctors will insert a tube in your mouth and down your windpipe to support your breathing.
 They will also insert a tube in your nose and down to your stomach to drain contents from your stomach.
 A catheter will be used to keep your bladder empty.

-The surgeon will make an incision in your chest to open it.
+Once your body has been fully prepared for the surgery, the transplant surgeon will make an incision in your chest to open it.
 They will cut the main airway to your diseased or injured lung along with the blood vessels that connect to your lung and heart.
-Then the surgeon will remove your diseased lung and replace it with the donor’s lung.
-After replacing the organ, the main airway of the donor’s lung along with its blood vessels will be connected to your airway and heart.
+The surgeon will then remove your diseased lung and replace it with the donor’s lung.
+Finally, the main airway of the donor’s lung along with its blood vessels will be reconnected to your airway and heart.

 During a double-lung transplant, the surgeon will remove both of your diseased lungs, one at a time, and replace them with the donor’s lungs.
-A single-lung transplant typically takes 4 to 8 hours.
-While a double-lung transplant typically takes 6 to 12 hours.
+A single-lung transplant typically takes four to eight hours, while a double-lung transplant typically takes six to 12 hours.

 After a Lung Transplant

-After lung transplant surgery, you’ll move to an intensive care unit for several days.
-Your healthcare providers will monitor your overall health and wait for you to wake up.
-While in the ICU, you will still be equipped with a tube in your windpipe to help you breathe, as well as other tubes to deliver medicines and drain fluids from your body.
+After lung transplant surgery, your healthcare providers will monitor your overall health, and wait for you to wake up from the anesthesia.
+You will then be moved to an intensive care unit (ICU) for several days of additional monitoring.
+While in the ICU, you will still be equipped with a tube in your windpipe to help support your breathing, as well as other tubes to deliver medicines and drain fluids from your body.

-Once your healthcare providers believe it’s safe, you will be moved to the post-transplant unit to continue your recovery.
-As your body continues to heal, the medical team will teach you how to keep track of your overall health and detect signs of complications.
-You will work with a respiratory therapist to build strength in your lungs and learn how to check your lung function with a spirometer.
-You’ll be in the hospital for about 2 weeks after surgery, in some cases, it can be longer.
-Many individuals return to a good quality of life within three to six months.
+Once your healthcare providers believe it is safe, you will be moved to the post-transplant unit to continue your recovery.
+As your body continues to heal, the medical team will teach you how to keep track of your overall health and detect any signs of complications.
+You will work with a respiratory therapist to build strength in your new lungs and to learn how to check your lung function with a spirometer.
+You will be in the hospital for about two weeks after surgery, but in some cases, the stay can be longer.
+Many individuals will return to a good quality of life within three to six months.

 After a Lung Transplant

-After lung transplant surgery, you’ll move to an intensive care unit for several days.
-Your healthcare providers will monitor your overall health and wait for you to wake up.
-While in the ICU, you will still be equipped with a tube in your windpipe to help you breathe, as well as other tubes to deliver medicines and drain fluids from your body.
+After lung transplant surgery, your healthcare providers will monitor your overall health, and wait for you to wake up from the anesthesia.
+You will then be moved to an intensive care unit (ICU) for several days of additional monitoring.
+While in the ICU, you will still be equipped with a tube in your windpipe to help support your breathing, as well as other tubes to deliver medicines and drain fluids from your body.

-Once your healthcare providers believe it’s safe, you will be moved to the post-transplant unit to continue your recovery.
-As your body continues to heal, the medical team will teach you how to keep track of your overall health and detect signs of complications.
-You will work with a respiratory therapist to build strength in your lungs and learn how to check your lung function with a spirometer.
-You’ll be in the hospital for about 2 weeks after surgery, in some cases, it can be longer.
-Many individuals return to a good quality of life within three to six months.
+Once your healthcare providers believe it is safe, you will be moved to the post-transplant unit to continue your recovery.
+As your body continues to heal, the medical team will teach you how to keep track of your overall health and detect any signs of complications.
+You will work with a respiratory therapist to build strength in your new lungs and to learn how to check your lung function with a spirometer.
+You will be in the hospital for about two weeks after surgery, but in some cases, the stay can be longer.
+Many individuals will return to a good quality of life within three to six months.

 Results

-A lung transplant can improve your quality of life and extend your life expectancy.
-The outlook for people who have had a lung transplant has improved in recent years and it’s expected to continue improving.
-By following your post-transplant program, taking care to prevent infections and monitoring your own health, you can continue to live a healthy, fulfilling life for many years to come.
+A lung transplant can greatly improve your quality of life and extend your life expectancy.
+The outlook for people who have had a lung transplant has improved dramatically in recent years, and it’s expected to continue improving.
+By following your post-transplant program, taking care to prevent infections, and monitoring your own health, you can continue to live a healthy, fulfilling life for many years to come.

 Results

-A lung transplant can improve your quality of life and extend your life expectancy.
-The outlook for people who have had a lung transplant has improved in recent years and it’s expected to continue improving.
-By following your post-transplant program, taking care to prevent infections and monitoring your own health, you can continue to live a healthy, fulfilling life for many years to come.
+A lung transplant can greatly improve your quality of life and extend your life expectancy.
+The outlook for people who have had a lung transplant has improved dramatically in recent years, and it’s expected to continue improving.
+By following your post-transplant program, taking care to prevent infections, and monitoring your own health, you can continue to live a healthy, fulfilling life for many years to come.

 Diet and Nutrition

 A healthy diet and nutrition play an important role in your recovery after a lung transplant and in your long-term health.
-Within the first few months after surgery, you need enough calories, protein, vitamins, and minerals to help heal your wounds, rebuild muscle, and allow your body to fully recover.
+In the first few months after surgery, you will need to ensure you consume enough calories, protein, vitamins, and minerals in order to help heal your wounds, rebuild muscle, and allow your body to fully recover.

 Once you have recovered from your transplant surgery, it is important to eat well to keep your new lung healthy and manage the longer-term side effects of your medications.
 Transplant medications can increase your chance of developing obesity, heart disease, diabetes, bone loss, and high levels of potassium in your blood.
 Following a healthy diet plan after your lung transplant can help manage these issues.

 A healthy diet includes a variety of fruits, vegetables, and whole grains.
 It also includes lean meats, poultry, fish, beans, and fat-free or low-fat milk or milk products.
-A healthy diet is low in saturated fat, trans fat, cholesterol, sodium (salt), and added sugars.
-Your transplant dietitian will work with you to develop a personalized plan and help you understand your dietary needs and restrictions.
+A healthy diet is also low in saturated fat, trans fat, cholesterol, sodium (salt), and added sugars.
+Your transplant dietitian will work with you to develop a personalized plan, and to help you understand your dietary needs and restrictions.

 Diet and Nutrition

 A healthy diet and nutrition play an important role in your recovery after a lung transplant and in your long-term health.
-Within the first few months after surgery, you need enough calories, protein, vitamins, and minerals to help heal your wounds, rebuild muscle, and allow your body to fully recover.
+In the first few months after surgery, you will need to ensure you consume enough calories, protein, vitamins, and minerals in order to help heal your wounds, rebuild muscle, and allow your body to fully recover.

 Once you have recovered from your transplant surgery, it is important to eat well to keep your new lung healthy and manage the longer-term side effects of your medications.
 Transplant medications can increase your chance of developing obesity, heart disease, diabetes, bone loss, and high levels of potassium in your blood.
 Following a healthy diet plan after your lung transplant can help manage these issues.

 A healthy diet includes a variety of fruits, vegetables, and whole grains.
 It also includes lean meats, poultry, fish, beans, and fat-free or low-fat milk or milk products.
-A healthy diet is low in saturated fat, trans fat, cholesterol, sodium (salt), and added sugars.
-Your transplant dietitian will work with you to develop a personalized plan and help you understand your dietary needs and restrictions.
+A healthy diet is also low in saturated fat, trans fat, cholesterol, sodium (salt), and added sugars.
+Your transplant dietitian will work with you to develop a personalized plan, and to help you understand your dietary needs and restrictions.

 Exercise

 Exercise is an important part of rehabilitation after your lung transplant and should continue to be a regular part of your life.
-The transplant team will work with you to design an exercise program that’s right for you.
-Your exercise program may include warm-up exercises, such as stretching or slow walking.
-Once your body has recovered from the surgery, your plan may also include aerobic activities, such as brisk walking or bicycling, along with strength training.
-This will help you improve how well your lungs work after the transplant, maintain a healthy weight, control blood pressure, reduce stress levels, and strengthen your bones.
-As you become more fit, your body is able to use oxygen more effectively.
+The transplant team will work with you to design an exercise program that is right for you.
+Your exercise program may also include warm-up exercises, such as stretching or slow walking.
+Once your body has fully recovered from the surgery, your plan may also include aerobic activities, such as brisk walking or bicycling, along with strength training.
+This will help you improve how well your lungs function after the transplant, maintain a healthy weight, control blood pressure, reduce stress levels, and strengthen your bones.
+As you become more fit, your body will be able to use oxygen more effectively.

 Exercise

 Exercise is an important part of rehabilitation after your lung transplant and should continue to be a regular part of your life.
-The transplant team will work with you to design an exercise program that’s right for you.
-Your exercise program may include warm-up exercises, such as stretching or slow walking.
-Once your body has recovered from the surgery, your plan may also include aerobic activities, such as brisk walking or bicycling, along with strength training.
-This will help you improve how well your lungs work after the transplant, maintain a healthy weight, control blood pressure, reduce stress levels, and strengthen your bones.
-As you become more fit, your body is able to use oxygen more effectively.
+The transplant team will work with you to design an exercise program that is right for you.
+Your exercise program may also include warm-up exercises, such as stretching or slow walking.
+Once your body has fully recovered from the surgery, your plan may also include aerobic activities, such as brisk walking or bicycling, along with strength training.
+This will help you improve how well your lungs function after the transplant, maintain a healthy weight, control blood pressure, reduce stress levels, and strengthen your bones.
+As you become more fit, your body will be able to use oxygen more effectively.

 Conducting Clinical Trials

-As an academic transplant center, we conduct clinical trials and can apply the latest research findings to clinical care.
-For example, we are able to put donor lungs in respiratory function equipment and test their capability before implanting them into a patient.
+As an academic transplant center, the Miami Transplant Institute conducts clinical trials and can also apply the latest research findings to improving clinical care.
+For example, we are able to put donor lungs into respiratory function equipment and test their capability before implanting them into a patient.

-These are some of the ways our lung transplant program is saving lives while leading the way into the future.
+These are just some of the ways our lung transplant program is offering the miracle of life while leading the way into the future.

 Conducting Clinical Trials

-As an academic transplant center, we conduct clinical trials and can apply the latest research findings to clinical care.
-For example, we are able to put donor lungs in respiratory function equipment and test their capability before implanting them into a patient.
+As an academic transplant center, the Miami Transplant Institute conducts clinical trials and can also apply the latest research findings to improving clinical care.
+For example, we are able to put donor lungs into respiratory function equipment and test their capability before implanting them into a patient.

-These are some of the ways our lung transplant program is saving lives while leading the way into the future.
+These are just some of the ways our lung transplant program is offering the miracle of life while leading the way into the future.